Northampton,NY History

 Northampton was established in 1762 and was known by the name of Fish House.
 It acquired its name from Sir William Johnson, who had a fish camp in the area.

 Northampton/Fish House is located on the eastern shore of the Great Sacandaga Lake.
 In the 1920's, it was decided to dam up the Sacandaga River in an effort to control flooding down state.
 In 1930, the Conklingville Dam was finished and the Sacandaga Valley was flooded to make the lake.
 Approxmately half of the town of Fish House was covered with water.
-There were eighteen houses that were moved to higher ground.
+There were twelve houses that were moved to higher ground and six houses were torn down.
 This website is dedicated to educating the public about the history of Fish House/Northampton and its people.

 Picture